 Solar Operations and Maintenance (O&M) is an extremely important function of any solar energy business.
 Solar installations can be quite the investment, so systems must be kept in good working order.
 This article will discuss both residential and commercial solar O&M, why it is so crucial, and how to streamline your operations and maintenance processes.

-What is Solar Operations and Maintenance?
+What is Solar O&M?

-Solar Operations and Maintenance involves the required functions, duties, and labor associated with solar installations and services, in order to keep the energy system operating efficiently.
+Solar Operations and Maintenance (O&M) involves the required functions, duties, and labor associated with solar installations and services, in order to keep the energy system operating efficiently.
 The operations component of solar O&M can involve service and inventory management, whereas the maintenance aspect includes condition-based or predictive, corrective, and preventative maintenance.

 Why is O&M Important?

 Solar equipment, components, and systems are large factors in a solar investment.
 This investment is worth it, however, but in order to reap the benefits, you will want to ensure that your systems are well taken care of and working at optimal levels.
-Routine, preventative, and comprehensive maintenance services can stop performance issues, optimize efficiency, and lengthen the long-term lifespan of your solar panel system.
+Routine, preventative, and comprehensive maintenance services can stop potential issues, optimize efficiency, and lengthen the long-term lifespan of your solar panel system.

 What are O&M Providers?